embercsi/ember-csi/docs/installation.rst

    :class: boxed-img
    :align: center

-.. warning:: If you already have a default and you want to change it to this one, you'll you need to modify the current default by removing the annotation or setting it to `false`.
+.. warning:: If we already have a default and we want to change it to this one, we'll need to modify the current default by removing the annotation or setting it to `false`.

 If we have configured everything right we'll now be able to use our storage solution into OpenShift using the new ``StorageClass`` that was created by the operator.
 In the `usage section <usage.html>`_ there is information on how to use the new Storage Backend.